Bayesian Nonparametric Dictionary Learning for Compressed Sensing MRI: Background and Related work

-With this approach, the model constructs a dictionary matrix $D\in\mathbb{R}^{P\times K}$ of i.i.d.\ random variables, and assigns probability $\pi_k$ to vector $\dd_k$.
+We give the original hierarchical prior structure of the BPFA model in Algorithm \ref{alg.bpfa}, extending this to complex-valued dictionaries in Section \ref{sec.algorithm}.
+With this approach, the model constructs a dictionary matrix $D\in\mathbb{R}^{P\times K}$ ($\mathbb{C}^{P\times K}$ below) of i.i.d.\ random variables, and assigns probability $\pi_k$ to vector $\dd_k$.
 The parameters for these probabilities are set such that most of the $\pi_k$ are expected to be small, with a few large.
-In Algorithm \ref{alg.bpfa} we use an approximation to the beta process; for a fixed $c > 0$ and $\gamma > 0$, convergence is guaranteed as $K\rightarrow\infty$ \cite{ref35b}\cite{ref32a}.
-Under this parameterization, each patch $R_i \x$ extracted from the image $\x$ is modeled as a sparse weighted combination of the dictionary elements, as determined by the element-wise product of $z_i \in \{0,1\}^K$ with the Gaussian vector $s_i$.
-What makes the model nonparametric is that for many values of $k$, the values of $z_{ik}$ will equal zero for all $i$; the model learns the number of these unused dictionary elements and their index values from the data.
-The independent Bernoulli random variables ensure values of zero for the $k$th element of each $z_i$ when $\pi_k$ is very small, and thereby eliminates $\dd_k$ from the model.
+In Algorithm \ref{alg.bpfa} we use an approximation to the beta process.\footnote{For a finite $c > 0$ and $\gamma > 0$, the random measure $H = \sum_{k=1}^K \pi_k\delta_{d_k}$ converges weakly to a beta process as $K\rightarrow\infty$ \cite{ref35b,ref32a}.} Under this parameterization, each patch $R_i \x$ extracted from the image $\x$ is modeled as a sparse weighted combination of the dictionary elements, as determined by the element-wise product of $z_i \in \{0,1\}^K$ with the Gaussian vector $s_i$.
+What makes the model nonparametric is that for many values of $k$, the values of $z_{ik}$ will equal zero for all $i$ since $\pi_k$ will be very small; the model learns the number of these unused dictionary elements and their index values from the data.
 Therefore, the value of $K$ should be set to a large number that is more than the expected size of the dictionary.
-It can be shown that under the assumptions of this prior, in the limit $K\rightarrow\infty$, the number of dictionary elements used by a patch is Poisson$(\gamma)$ distributed and the total number of dictionary elements used by the data grows like $c\gamma\ln(c+N)$, where $N$ is the number of patches \cite{ref35a}.
+It can be shown that, under the assumptions of this prior, in the limit $K\rightarrow\infty$, the number of dictionary elements used by a patch is Poisson$(\gamma)$ distributed and the total number of dictionary elements used by the data grows like $c\gamma\ln N$, where $N$ is the number of patches \cite{ref35a}.
+The parameters of the model include $c,\gamma,e_0,f_0,g_0,h_0$ and $K$; we discuss setting these values in Section \ref{sec.experiments}.